bootstrapworld/curriculum/lessons/Early-Math/translating/langs/en-us/slides.md

 {layout="Investigate"}
 # The Ambiguity of Words

-- Complete @printable-exercise{pages/ambiguity-of-words.adoc}, drawing two possible Circles for each expression in words.
+- Complete @printable-exercise{pages/ambiguity-of-words.adoc}, drawing two possible Circles for each verbal expression.

 - What happens when you translate each Circle into a mathematical expression?
 Do the expressions produce the same result?